firegoby/db_manager/README.markdown

 1. Go to `System > Database Manager`
 2. To create a new timestamped backup of the current database click the green `Backup the Database` button
 3. To overwrite the current database with the latest saved backup click the 'Restore from Latest Backup' button
+4. To restore from a specific backup, select/highlight it in the `Database Backups` list and then choose `Restore from this backup` from the `With Selected...` menu
+5. To delete a specific backup, select/highlight it in the `Database Backups` list and then choose `Delete` from the `With Selected...` menu.
+Multiple backups can be deleted at the same time by Ctrl- or Cmd- clicking to select them.